What to do in Florence is a loaded question.

 Inside Florence: don’t miss a day tour with Freya’s Florence.

 Italian Fix tours deliver city, country, style and laughter.
-Get on wait list for future trips here to join me in Florence next time.
+Get on wait list for future trips here to join me in Italy next time.

 Palazzo Guadagni, Piazza Santo Spirito 9